 Goal 5.4.
-To establish the County as friendly to pedestrians and bicyclists by developing a safe bicycle and pedestrian transportation system accessible to all major public and private facilities.
+To establish the County as friendly to pedestrians and bicyclists by developing a safe bicycle and pedestrian transportation system network of non-motorized pathway accessible to all major public and private facilities.

 Objective 5.4A.
-To improve the transportation system to appropriately accommodate bicycle and pedestrian design and facility requirements.
+To improve the transportation system to appropriately accommodate bicycleists and pedestrians. design and facility requirements.

 Policy 5.4A.1.
 Report crashes involving bicyclists and pedestrians.
-The County shall develop a bicycle and pedestrian crash reporting program to identify road segments and intersections having frequent bicyclist- and pedestrian-related crashes, with particular attention given to hazards, bottlenecks and barriers.
+The County shall develop a bicycle and pedestrian crash reporting programutilize the crash record database to identify road segments and intersections having frequent bicyclist- and pedestrian-related crashes, with particular attention given to hazards, bottlenecks, and barriers.

 Policy 5.4A.2.
-Construct sidewalks and bicycle facilities in state projects.
-The County shall request construction of sidewalks and bicycle facilities in conjunction with the construction, reconstruction or change in any state facility within five miles of an urban area.
+Construct sidewalks and bicycle facilities in Encourage non-motorized pathways on sState projects arterials and collectors.
+The County shall request encourage the construction of sidewalks and bicycle facilities in conjunction with the construction, reconstruction, or change in on any sState facility owned arterial or collector having a context classification of C2T (Rural Town), C3R and C3C (Suburban Residential and Commercial), C4 (Urban General), and C5 (Urban Center) within five miles of an urban area.

 Policy 5.4A.3.
-Include bicycle lanes on new/resurfaced collectors and arterials.
-The County shall mandate bicycle lanes or paved shoulders (or the equivalent) on all new or resurfaced collector or arterial roadways that are not physically or financially constrained.
+Include bicycle lanes on new/resurfaced County arterials and collectors-and arterials.
+The County shall mandate provide bicycle lanes or paved shoulders (or the equivalent) on all new or resurfaced collector or County-owned arterials and collectors roadways that are not physically or financially constrained.

 Policy 5.4A.4.
-Construct sidewalks on collectors and arterials.
-The County shall provide a sidewalk along both sides of all arterials and collectors.
+Construct sidewalks on County arterials and collectors and arterials.
+The County shall strive to provide a sidewalk along both sides of all County-owned arterials and collectors having a context classification of C2T (Rural Town), C3R and C3C (Suburban Residential and Commercial), C4 (Urban General), and C5 (Urban Center).

 Policy 5.4A.5.
 Develop a sidewalk and bicycle facilities improvement program.
-The County shall develop an improvement and maintenance program for sidewalks and bicycle facilities that establishes a committee to review bicycle facilities and recommend improvements.
+The County shall develop an improvement and maintenance program for sidewalks and bicycle facilities that establishes a committee to review and recommend prioritized improvements to sidewalks and bicycle facilities and recommend improvements.